 .
 There is so much to do here.
 You can spend time exploring the lush green surrounding of Tamborine mountain, and get to see the beauty of a Gold Coast national park waterfall – from Curtis Falls, Witches Falls, Cedar Creek Falls to name a few.
 Maybe go for a Rainforest Walk along the sturdy walkway above the rainforest landscape to marvel at the amazing view.
 The glow worm caves are another unique attraction to check out for an ethereal experience.

 Learn about the wonders of the ocean and go on some thrilling rides at the largest marine park in Australia.
 Visitors can also enjoy live shows of performing dolphins and sea lions which are quite fun to watch.
 There is something for everyone and even plenty of entertainment for young children too.
-Some of the most popular attraction include the Polar Bear Shores – stop by to see the polar bears in action.
+Some of the most popular attractions include the Polar Bear Shores – stop by to see the polar bears in action.
 Shark Bay is another favourite where you can observe not only sharks but stingrays and other deep-sea animals you won’t see elsewhere.
 Don’t miss out on the lively penguins at Penguin Point either.

 Founded in 1927, Lone Pine Koala Sanctuary is the world’s largest and oldest koala sanctuary and is among the top-rated tourist attractions on the Gold Coast.
 You should definitely visit the sanctuary if you enjoy interacting with wildlife – and for an unforgettable experience in Australia.
 Lone Pine is home to other kinds of Australian wildlife too.
-Not only will you get to hold a koala here, but visitors get to feed the kangaroos, wallabies and lorikeets in the sanctuary.
-The Free Flight Raptor Show is must-see too with owls, kites and eagles – and do check out the Sheep Dog Show too.
+Not only will you get to hold a koala here, but visitors get to feed the kangaroos, wallabies, and lorikeets in the sanctuary.
+The Free Flight Raptor Show is a must-see too with owls, kites, and eagles – and do check out the Sheep Dog Show too.